Juvenile Idiopathic Arthritis

 There are several types of JIA:

 and lymph nodes.
 It is the least common type.
-It affects 10% to 15% of children with
+It affects about 1 in 1,000 children

 Oligoarticular JIA.
 This type affects 1 to 4 joints in the first 6 months of disease.
 If no more joints

 are affected after 6 months, this type is called persistent.
 If more joints

 are affected